 Adnan Chowdhury – Lecturer in Sports Science

-Michael Cole – Senior Lecturer in Sports Therapy
+Michael Cole – (NTF) Senior Lecturer in Sports Therapy

 Gerry Diver – Programme Leader for Foundation Degree in Community Sport Management